jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 <img src="/assets/Prototype6.png" alt="PowerPoint Slides"  width = "30%" align="center" style="padding-right: 35px;">

 I chose an abstract class rather than an interface, because I want to store some information in `Shape` along with some implementation.
-It's easier to do that when it's an abstract class.
+It's easier to do that when it's an abstract class rather than an interface..

 `Shape` only does two things in this design:
 * It acquires a copy of itself